hdresearch/py-dimensional/README.md

 # Introduction

 High Dimensional Research lets agents use the internet.
 The internet was built for people, so HDR is creating tools to let agents browse, use, and learn from the internet.
-This is the client.
+This is the just a client to make things easier for people building things.

 Why this rules:

 1. **Cheaper**: The internet has over 120 zettabytes of information on it.
 We only embed when pages change to save everyone a boat load of cash.
 2. **Faster**: Can't beat a cache.
 3. **Better**: Our embeddings are top notch since it is literally all we think about.
-We also leverage accessibility tooling and other neat tricks to isolate the important information of the internet.
+We also leverage accessibility tooling and other neat tricks to isolate the information your agents are looking for.
 4. **Greener**: GPUs use a lot of power.
 We save your wallet and the planet by creating an information commons.

 If you have any questions, please email [Tynan Daly](mailto:tynan.daly@hdr.is)